Skip to content

 Set the Root Bridge manually

-Use RSTP, not classic STP
+Use RSTP instead of classic STP

 RSTP converges in 1 to 2 seconds.
 Classic STP takes 30 to 50 seconds.
 For ring topologies, use MRP instead of RSTP.